DataDog/integrations-core/external_dns/README.md

 **Remarks:**

- - Notice the "dns-pod" tag that will keep track of the target dns pod IP.
+ - The "dns-pod" tag keeps track of the target DNS pod IP.
+The other tags are related to the Datadog Agent that is polling the information using the service discovery. pod IP.
 The other tags will be related to the dd-agent that is polling the informations using the service discovery.
  - The service discovery annotations need to be done on the pod.
 In case of a deployment,